russelmann/confmap/README.md

 ### From source

 1. Clone this repository.
-2. Go to root folder and build development version from source. `pip install -e .`
+2. Go to root folder and install development version. `pip install -e .`

 ## Usage example